isomerpages/nlb-mobile-guide/spotlight/wellbeing/_posts/2020-04-27-post-learning-package-5-spending-time-with-family.md

 ---
-title: 'Learning Package 5 - Spending Time With Family'
+title: Learning Package 5 - Spending Time With Family
 date: 2020-04-27T00:00:00.000Z
 permalink: /spotlight/wellbeing/2020-04-27-spending-time-with-family
-description: 'What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.'
+description: What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.
-image: '/images/PL-5-Intro Image.png'
+image: /images/PL-5-Intro Image.png
 ---
 <img src="/images/PL-5-Intro Image.png">
 <p><q>Sticking with your family is what <i>makes</i> it a family.</q> - Mitch Albom, <i>For One More Day</i>.</p>
 <p>Most of us around the world now find ourselves with our families at home, 24/7.
 Here are some ideas and tips on how families can spend this time together – whipping up delicious meals, playing word games, organising family photos (and also knowing when to keep out of each other’s way)!</p>